Your shoulders are much more important than you think.

-Once you’ve achieved the proper height, lower your arms slowly until they’re back to resting position by your side.
+Once you’ve achieved the proper height, lower the weights slowly until they’re back to resting position by your side.

 As a side note, the slower you do your lateral raises, the more the exercise will work different parts of your shoulder muscle.
-Think of it this way, the effort required to raise and lower the dumbbells passes through different parts of your shoulder muscles.
-So, performing this exercise slowly means you have to use each of those different parts for a longer period of time during each rep.
+Think of it this way... the effort required to raise and lower the dumbbells passes through different parts of your shoulder muscles.
+So, performing this exercise slowly means you have to use each of those different muscles for a longer period of time during each rep and set.

 The bent-over reverse fly is a variation of the lateral raise.
 This exercise not only targets your shoulders, but it can also utilize your back muscles as well.
-It’s particularly effective at targeting that rear deltoid.
+It’s particularly effective at targeting your rear deltoids.